fratbots/ebleeni/README.md

 To some quality improvements we tested different hyperparameters like NN architecture, number of iterations and learning rate.

+Use `Retrain.ipynb` notebook to train and test model.

 #### Make it available on the web

 GoogleAppEngine don't appreciate hube amount of work so we uploaded lightweight model to work on the web.
+It is quantified version of NN with mobilenet v0.50 architecture works with 128x128 images.